MaxDrom/Sitnikov/README.md

         Item1: -3
         Item2: 3

-Poincare: ---# Poincare map parameters (optional, if not specified, iff not specified, a phase portrait visualization will be run instead of map generation; if specified, the phase portrait visualization will not be run)
+Poincare: ---# Poincare map parameters (optional, if not specified,
+                if not specified, a phase portrait visualization will be run instead of map generation;
+                if specified,
+                the phase portrait visualization will not be run)
     Periods: 100 ---# Number of iteration
 ```